|

 minutes.

-Begin counting the blanching time as soon as
+Begin counting the blanching time as soon as you place the

-high temperature for the required length of time.
+temperature for the required length of time.
 You may use the same

 blanching water several times (up to 5).
 Be sure to add more hot water